**Spoilers** **Spoilers** **Spoilers**

 Andrea Sorrentino – Art

-We do see the first character from the Arrow tv series, Diggle, make an appearance although it is debatable what similarities the two will have.
+the Arrow tv series, Diggle, make an appearance although it is debatable what

 Rating: 3/5